 The battle is a 2 on 1 and every time I walk into anyone’s home I get a rundown of the most recent wrong that had been brought to pass.

 My first assignment as official conciliator took place on Sunday night.
-Songul invited the family over for a BBQ.
+Songul invited the family over for mangal (BBQ(.
 Let me explain – Songul invited this family (The Turk, Daughter and I) and the upstairs sister in law and her family.
-This also means that Mrs Vito was definitely not invited.
-I suggested that we invite Mrs Vito to dinner but I was shot down.
-I explained with my limited vocabulary that it would be the right thing to do and, when this did not work, I said that if she invited Mrs Vito and she said no then she was the bigger person and looked like she had made an effort.
-Her eyes lit up at the thought of having one up on Mrs Vito but still pride got the better of her so I took the initiative and sent Daughter down with an invite anyway.
-Mrs Vito did, as expected, say no to the invite which, of course, made Songul exceptionally happy.
+This also means that The Onion was and her family were NOT invited.
+I suggested that we invite The Onion to dinner but I was shot down.
+I explained with my limited vocabulary that it would be the right thing to do and, when this did not work, I said that if she invited The Onion and she said no then Songul was the bigger person and looked like she had made an effort.
+Her eyes lit up at the thought of having one up on The Onion but still pride got the better of her so I took the initiative and sent Daughter down with an invite anyway.
+The Onion did, as expected, say no to the invite which, of course, made Songul exceptionally happy.

 I do understand there are hurt feelings on all sides, I really do, but I also would not want to go through life with such anger towards another person.
-Mrs Vito was, of course, incredibly angry at The Turk’s mother for butting in her intended marriage (you can read more about that incident here) and yes I can sympathize with the other sisters having such acrimony with Mrs Vito’s behaviour over the past years.
+The Onion was, of course, incredibly angry at The Turk’s mother for butting in her intended marriage (you can read more about that incident here) and yes I can sympathize with the other sisters having such acrimony with The Onion’s behaviour over the past years.
 I just wonder if it isn’t time to bury the hatchet, put aside any old grudge and just get on with it.

-Incidentally last night Mrs Vito and her son (who I have decided for the future to call Capt.
+Incidentally last night The Onion and her son (who I have decided for the future to call Capt.
 Awesome) came to our house for drinks and nibblies while Songul was over.
 Yep, this has never happened before either.
 I am definitely Switzerland.